-Introduction to Psychology – LETU PSYC 2013 or Honors
+Introduction to Psychology – LETU PSYC 2013 or Honors – FALL

-Special Note: This course is available as dual credit; however, a student does not have to dual enroll to take the class.
+SPECIAL NOTE: This course is available as dual credit; however, a student does not have to dual enroll to take the class.
 This is a rigorous course intended for students ready to handle university-level content and pace.
 Please contact the teacher if you have any questions about placement.

 Date & Time